slittorin/home-assistant-configuration/README.md

 - Any warnings or errors can be found in the file `/config/home-assistant.log`.
 - Naming convention:
   - Entity ID: type, area, location, device, lower-case with `_` as delimiter.
+- Verify and set unit of measurement for all entities/sensors.
+  - Standard units is found [here](https://github.com/home-assistant/core/blob/dev/homeassistant/const.py).

 ## Governing principles